k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 2. List the customers with over payments.
 3. Query how many customers live in New York city.

-The Logical Unit's data is saved in PostgreSQL in two different  schemas:
+The Logical Unit's data is saved in PostgreSQL in 2 different schemas:

 1. __{Logical Unit Name}, contains all the Logical Unit tables names and data per instance, each table holds: